auraoupa/perf-pangeo-deployments/README.md

 To run a jupyter notebook, I first have to submit a job to request the ressources I need, then a ssh tunnel is set up to run the notebook in a local browser.

-Three types of nodes are available and differ by the number of cores (16 [gold6244], 24 [gold6126] or 32 [gold6130]), they all have 192GB of memory in total.
+Three types of nodes are available and differ by the number of cores (24 [gold6126] or 32 [gold6130|gold5218]), they theoretically all have 192GB of memory in total.

 I will first try to replicate the PC and CAL1 performances by selecting 8 cores and 2 cores on every node available.